 displays 1897 in New York

-On October 4, 1897, Whitehead invited reporters from at least six New York newspapers to an unveiling of his two new aircraft in the courtyard of his residence on Prince Street.
+On October 4, 1897, Whitehead invited reporters from at least six New York newspapers along with international news correspondents to an unveiling of his two new aircraft in the courtyard of his residence on Prince Street.
 One was a bright red tri-plane, box kite glider.
 The other was a partly-finished biplane with retractable wings (according to him, his 42nd aircraft).
 Ensuing articles contained drawings of these two aircraft and described their planned motorization with a 3 hp gasoline motor.
 On October 6, 1897, Whitehead made two public flight attempts at Jersey City Heights witnessed by hundreds of spectators.
-The attempts were reported as far away as Pittsburgh.
+The attempts were reported across the entire USA, from LA to Boston (Example).
 One of the spectators was “a young man” who told reporters he’d “witnessed flights by both Chanute and Lilienthal”.
-(The only person who fits this description was the New Yorker and aviation pioneer, Augustus Herring.)
+(The only known person who fits this description was the New Yorker and aviation pioneer, Augustus Herring.)

 After the demonstration, Whitehead put his machine in storage and moved to Buffalo.
 Six weeks later, on November 24, 1897, he married.
 When the clerk asked his profession, he replied “aeronaut”.
 [Some commentators alleged, this is evidence of Whitehead’s tendency to fantasize or self-aggrandize.
 But research makes it clear, Whitehead would have lied if he’d said anything else.]
 At that moment he was probably the only person in the world who could honestly state he’d been steadily employed for the past three years building heavier-than-air aircraft.

 Whitehead’s qualifications were impressive.
-He’d been formally trained at Diesel/M.A.N. to build engines; had spent at least four years at sea handling and maintaining sails, rigging, motors and propellers; had worked for Harvard’s Prof. Pickering testing kites at Blue Hill; almost certainly translated Lilienthal’s works into English (and probably assisted Lilienthal too); built two Lilienthal-type gliders; and had been Chief Engineer of America’s first aviation organization.
+He’d been formally trained as an engine-builder; had spent at least four years at sea handling and maintaining sails, rigging, motors and marine propellers; had worked for Harvard’s Prof. Pickering testing kites at the Blue Hill Weather Observatory; possibly translated Lilienthal’s works into English, assisted Lilienthal; built several Lilienthal-type gliders; and had been Chief Mechanic of America’s first aviation organization.
 He’d then worked for New York’s Scientific Kite Team designing, building and testing a powered, manned kite, all the while building and testing his own flying machines and demonstrating them publicly.

 In Buffalo, Whitehead also settled on his wings’ future airfoil.
-He chose one with its arc peaking near the leading edge designed by the British pioneer Philipps rather than with a symmetrical arc of the type favored by Lilienthal.
-(His methodology was similar to that of the Wright Bros., who – some four years later – also discarded the symmetrical Lilienthal airfoil and also addressed modern propeller design.)
+He chose one with its arc peaking near the leading edge designed by the British pioneer Phillipps rather than with a symmetrical arc of the type favored by Lilienthal.
 Whitehead went even one step further by filling out the concave area under the wing as is now done on modern airfoils (below).